The overlords of Madina Zongo Junction and why they must be stopped

 play video

-Fetish priest storms Nima to stop demolishing exercise, ends up being 'arrested'
+Fetish priest who stormed Nima to stop demolition exercise but got arrested speaks

 play video